 then other deeper conditions may result.
 The classic example of this is the infant with eczema.
 When a child’s eczema is treated aggressively with topical steroid creams it is common for the child to then develop asthma.
 An allergic condition of the lungs replaces one of the skin, the lungs obviously being a more vital organ and asthma a more serious condition.

 We don’t want to be too aggressive in trying to get rid of the skin problem at all costs.
 Better to trust the body’s wisdom in healing it naturally.
-If needed, we can address the skin problem with homeopathic remedies to balance the immune system and any other underlying problems.
+If needed, we can address the skin problem with homeopathic remedies to balance the immune system and heal from the inside out.
+Generally, this means consulting with a homeopath for an individualized remedy.
+I've seen many skin issues resolve with homeopathic treatment including eczema, warts, molluscum, ringworm and poison ivy.
 Meanwhile, we can use some gentle skin treatments to support the body’s healing response.

 A favorite skin treatment is calendula.
 Calendula is gentle enough to not interfere with the body’s own healing process yet is effective for a wide variety of skin conditions.
 It is anti-inflammatory, antibacterial, antifungal and antiviral and can be used wherever there is infection or physical damage to skin.* The only contraindication would be to avoid calendula if you are allergic to plants in the daisy family.

 Calendula is readily available in a wide range of formulations as creams, lotions, ointments and rinses.
 Lately, I’ve taken to making my own calendula oil and cream.
 It is SO EASY to do that I thought I’d share it here.